gradio-app/gradio/README.md

 The function should return a single `str` response, which is the bot's response to the particular user input's `message`, and it can also take into account the `history` of messages so far.

-Other than that, `gr.ChatInterface` has no required parameters (though several are available for customization of the UI).
+Other than that, `ChatInterface` has no required arguments (though several are available for customization of the UI).

-Here's a toy example:
+Here's a toy example showing how to use `ChatInterfae`:

 ```python
 import random